mpagliaro98/my-subscriptions/README.md

 ## Planned Features

-- Home Tab
+* Home Tab
--- Add a new subscription
+    * Add a new subscription (contains fields for name, price, how often it's charged, notes, category, etc)
---- Contains fields for name, price, how often it's charged, notes, category, etc -- List all subscriptions on the home page
+    * List all subscriptions on the home page
--- Allow editing or deleting of subscriptions
+    * Allow editing or deleting of subscriptions
--- Set notifications to display when payments are coming up
+    * Set notifications to display when payments are coming up
-- Calendar Tab
+* Calendar Tab
--- Show an interactive calendar of when each upcoming payment is -- Allow syncing with other calendar apps
+    * Show an interactive calendar of when each upcoming payment is
+    * Allow syncing with other calendar apps
-- Analytics Tab
+* Analytics Tab
--- Display how much is being paid within a certain timespan -- Allow sorting of costs by category, time, and others
+    * Display how much is being paid within a certain timespan
+    * Allow sorting of costs by category, time, and others